 - Investment of at least $300,000 in National Action Government Bonds (NAB)

-The Grenada Citizenship by Investment Program was launched in 2013 and has since been granting qualifying individuals and their family members the opportunity to obtain a Grenadan passport in exchange for a credible investment in the island’s economy.
+The Grenada citizenship by investment program was launched in 2013.
+It has since granted qualifying individuals and their family members the opportunity to obtain a Grenadan passport in exchange for a credible investment in the island’s economy.
 The investment options that this Golden Visa scheme provides are:

 - Investment of at least $150,000 in the National Transformation Fund

 - Investment of at least $220,000 in pre-approved tourism accommodation